Author

 Excerpt from the Preface:

-During the research and study of these seven statements, it became clear that there are various interpretations particularly of the first and last of these statements, some of which stemmed from misinterpretations of the Scripture passages that contain those statements.
+During the research and study of these seven statements, it became clear that there are various interpretations particularly of the first and last of these statements, some of which stemmed from misinterpretations of the Scripture passages that contain the metaphors of Christ as “the Bread” and as “the Vine.”
 Therefore, the writer sensed a need for providing more extensive essays within this book, focused on those two statements in particular.
 Thus, Section One is followed by two sections that explore in more detail the first and seventh of the “I Am” statements, and the introductions to each of those sections will explain why we should consider them more extensively.
 Section Two, entitled “The Bread of Life: A Consistent Sense of John 6,” presents a more detailed commentary on John 6:26–69.
 Section Three, entitled “Branches of the Vine: A Fresh Look at John 15,” then presents a more detailed commentary on John 15:1–17.
 An Appendix Chapter is offered, with three brief commentaries on other passages that use analogies regarding agriculture (from Matthew 13) and a vineyard (Matt.
 20:1–16).

 This image is from the cover page to Section Three of the book.
 It depicts a vine branch bearing grapes.
 Jesus said to His disciples: “I am the vine; you are the branches.
 Whoever abides in me and I in him, he it is that bears much fruit, for apart from me you can do nothing” (John 15:5).
 Image reproduced with licensed permission from Dreamstime.